GATHERING, — USE AND DISCLOSURE OF NON-PERSONALLY-IDENTIFYING INFORMATION

 COLLECTION AND — USE OF INFORMATION BY THIRD PARTIES GENERALLY

-We take the security of your Personally-Identifying Information seriously and use reasonable electronic, personnel and physical measures to protect it from loss, theft, alteration or misuse.
+We take the security of your Personally-Identifying Information seriously and use reasonable electronic, personnel, and physical measures to protect it from loss, theft, alteration, or misuse.
 However, please be advised that even the best security measures cannot fully eliminate all risks.
 We cannot guarantee that only authorized persons will view your information.
 We are not responsible for third-party circumvention of any privacy settings or security measures.

-We are dedicated to protect all information on the Website as is necessary.
+We are dedicated to protecting all information on the Website as is necessary.
 However, you are responsible for maintaining the confidentiality of your Personally-Identifying Information by keeping your password confidential.
 You should change your password immediately if you believe someone has gained unauthorized access to it or your account.
 If you lose control of your account, you should notify us immediately.